 Point Reyes National Seashore is one of the most diverse spots in California, housing 15% of all California biodiversity.
 It is home to over 1500 plants and animals including 200 types found no where else in the world.
-It is one of the 25 spots in the world that is most diverse, yet most at risk of loss.
-This makes it a critical place to protect.
+Almost half of all bird species known in the Americas are spotted within the park.
+It is the largest piece of the coast south of Alaska that is protected.
+For this and so much more, this makes Point Reyes a critical place to protect.

 One of the most successful stories in local conservation has been the recovery of the Tule Elk.
 Once thought to be extinct, a small herd of 25 was found in the 80s and conservationists have done wonders to get their population up.
 Currently there are around 4000 state wide and just under 500 in Point Reyes.
 Point Reyes National Seashore is the only National Park where you can view these animals.
 In fact, they are known as the number one attraction in the park!

 There are 3 herds of elk in Point Reyes.
 The largest is fenced in to a 2000 acre peninsula at Pierce Point.
 There are two smaller free-roaming herds near Limantour Beach and Drakes Beach.